hhomsi/blockchain-developer-bootcamp-final-project/README.md

 Peer-to-peer (P2P) insurance platform

-# Project Desciption:
+# Project Desciption

 Building a Peer-to-peer (P2P) insurance platform that allows a group of insureds to pool their capital, self-organize, and self-administer their own insurance.
 The core idea of P2P is that a set of like-minded people with mutual interests group their insurance policies together introducing a sense of control, trust, and transparency while at the same time reducing costs.
 This model of insurance combines traditional pooling and sharing of losses in a decentralized way, providing a product for increasingly savvy consumers who require transparency in an on-demand economy.

-# Deployed version url:
+# Deployed version url

 https://hhomsi.github.io/blockchain-developer-bootcamp-final-project/